The Bathroom or Incense Match Can Really Save the Day

 Your smell receptors are extremely sensitive to sulfur dioxide, a chemical released after a match is lit.
-The human body is able to sense an minute amount of this in the air and it will take precedent over the commonplace smell of feces.
+The human body is able to sense a minute amount of this in the air, and it will take precedence over the commonplace smell of feces.
 There is no real evidence that the smoke is absorbing the smell, or the flames are burning it away.
-All evidence points to the fact that an incense match, lit in the bathroom after healthy a deuce--a ripe #2--is simply masking the smell; effectively distracting your senses from it.
+All evidence points to the fact that an incense match, lit in the bathroom after healthy a deuce is simply masking the smell; effectively distracting your senses from it.

 Lighting a candle with a match will produce a similar effect, and, of course, the long term smell of a candle can be quite inviting.
 But, light the candle with a lighter, and well, you could be missing out on that glorious shit-masking effect caused by our new friend sulfur dioxide.
 Lysol and air fresheners are disgusting and horrible chemicals.
 Don't use them if you can avoid it (you can).
 And if you like the smell of rank ass more than sulfur dioxide, then get a scented match, like the incense match.
 It masks the sulfur smell with a variety of pleasant fragrances.